NOC-MSM/pyBDY/README.md

   `NNA_R12_bdyT_y1979_m11.nc` in an `./outputs` folder

-- To check the coordinates.bdy.nc has the correct boundary points, the script plotting/plot_bdy.py will plot the domain boundaries and shown the different locations of the rim width (increasing number should go inwards).
+- To check the coordinates.bdy.nc has the correct boundary points, the script `plotting/plot_coords.py` will plot the domain boundaries and show the different locations of the rim width (increasing number should go inwards).